Nardia Rose Brancatisano

 Things wern’t always smooth sailing for Nardia.
 She was the weird kid at school who had the most unusual lunch and dressed the part looking different from the rest.
 She was the tomboy who played with boys on the streets instead of with barbie dolls, her clashing cultures of Italian and Filipino was hard for some people to grasp and she was baptised in two different religions.
 It couldn’t have been any more opposite.

-What saved her was the day she discovered to write poetry starting from age 7.
-Instead of bottling things up, Nardia expressed herself through poetry and songwriting.
+The day she embraced her inner weird was the day she discovered to express herself through poetry and songwriting.
 Songwriting was not something she was taught, it was something that just came from her broken heart.

-In a non-supported world that was way out of her depth, Nardia always found it hard to fit in.
-It filled her with so much pain.
-It was until a huge mental breakdown that she realised life was too short to dwell on this pain anymore.
-Her breakthrough was realizing that she didn't want to be a diamond, that she didn't want to be perfect and for the first time she accepted her inner weird, dysfunctions and imperfections.
+In a world that was way out of her depth, Nardia always found it hard to fit the normal mould.
+Her breakthrough was realizing that she didn’t want to be a diamond, that she didn’t want to be perfect and for the first time she accepted her inner weird, dysfunctions and imperfections.